cgebitcoin/bitminti/MINING.md

 # Mining BTC3

-BTC3 uses a trivial proof-of-work difficulty, making it instantly mineable on any modern CPU.
+BTC3 uses RandomX, a CPU-optimized Proof-of-Work algorithm, making it efficiently mineable on any modern CPU and resistant to ASICs.
 This guide covers everything from basic mining to automated strategies.

 ## Quick Start Mining